Website

 What Do You Look For In A Submission?

 Heart, soul, passion, compassion.
 We look for creativity and craft, but especially like work that reaches out and touches readers, makes us think, moves us.
+We are activist and want work related to the themes we focus on (see our guidelines).

 What Advice Do You Have For First-time Submitters?